brittinator/OhMyBeats---Ada-Capstone/Procedure.md

 * Before this step, I would make sure both programs above are behaving properly.
 It is easier to debug the whole thing in prototype stage rather than trying to determine if the problem is wiring vs. code not functioning.

-* Test our your soldering techniques on some wire or components you won't need before jumping into soldering the crucial parts.

 * I've used green wire for the data, red/orange wire for power, and black for the ground.

 * Turn off/unplug your power sources while soldering.

+1. Test our your soldering techniques on some wire or components you won't need before jumping into soldering the crucial parts.

-* Cut the Neopixels in the middle of the three copper oblongs.
+2. Cut the Neopixels in the middle of the three copper oblongs.
 These are what you'll be soldering to.
 I cut too much on one side on the first cut, so I had toss that LED and adjust my code for 59 pixels instead of 60.

-This is where you'll solder your pieces together.
-If you have a volt meter, now is the time to use it.
+3. This is where you'll solder your pieces together.
+If you have a volt meter, now is the time to use it to check if your components are getting power.

-I soldered bits at a time, and when I got the battery pack soldered to the arduino and the first set of LEDs, I downloaded the strandtest that comes with the neopixel example library, and powered on the LEDs.
+4. I soldered bits at a time, and when I got the battery pack soldered to the arduino and the first set of LEDs, I downloaded the strandtest that comes with the neopixel example library, and powered on the LEDs.
 You should see them light up, and if not check your connections before moving on.
 Also feel free to use your volt meter.

-I repeated this process with each new LED strand I connected.
+5. I repeated this process with each new LED strand I connected.

-I drilled holes on the top and bottom of the front panel of the hat.
+6. I drilled holes on the top and bottom of the front panel of the hat.
 This is where the wires will thread through, and also helps secure the LEDs.

-When you are finished, use shrink wrap or electrical tape to protect yourself from any exposed wires.
+7. When you are finished, use shrink wrap or electrical tape to protect yourself from any exposed wires.
 This will also help decrease oxidation of the wires, which will make your project last longer.

+8. Make a housing at the top of the hat to protect your wires from detaching to components.
+I used cardboard and rubber bands.
+Secure this to the hat.

+9. My top hat was to large for me, so I added some padding around the bottom.